berkeley-cdss/extensions/README.md

 # Our Pipeline: Staff Workflow

-Staff view all extensions on a master spreadsheet, with two main tabs: a **Form Responses** tab, which contains all form responses from students, and a **Roster** tab, which contains a list of all students in the course, with a column for each assignment.
+Staff view all extensions on a spreadsheet, with two main tabs: a **Form Responses** tab, which contains all form responses from students, and a **Roster** tab, which contains a list of all students in the course, with a column for each assignment.
 The other tabs are used to set up the pipeline and likely only need to be touched during set up.
 The **Roster** is color coded and looks like this:

 ![image-20220127110217827](README.assets/image-20220127110217827.png)